Kate Miller-Heidke

-She represented Australia in the Eurovision Song Contest 2019 in Tel Aviv, Israel with her song, "Zero Gravity" (January 2019).
-Miller-Heidke is the only person to have sung at all three, Coachella, the New York Metropolitan Opera, and Eurovision.
+She represented Australia in the Eurovision Song Contest 2019 in Tel Aviv, Israel, with her song, "Zero Gravity" (January 2019).
+Miller-Heidke is the only person to have sung at Coachella, the New York Metropolitan Opera, and Eurovision.
 She has won five Helpmann Awards.

 Early life

 Kate Melina Miller-Heidke was born on 16 November 1981 in Gladstone, Queensland.
 Her mother, Jenny Miller, was a ballet dancer and then a dance teacher and her father, Greg Heidke, is a high school principal.
 After her parents separated, she was raised between Indooroopilly with her mother and Auchenflower with her father; she has two siblings.
 One of her cousins, Annie Lee, portrays Mourne Kransky in the comedy trio, the Kransky Sisters.

 For secondary education Miller-Heidke attended Kelvin Grove State College (two years), Brigidine College, Indooroopilly (one year) prior to graduating from St Aidan's Anglican Girls' School (two years) in 1998.
 She completed a Bachelor of Music degree in Classical Voice from the Queensland Conservatorium of Music at Griffith University on full scholarship, followed by a Master of Music degree at Queensland University of Technology.